Updated: May 3

 The word “pact” evokes a voluntary agreement between two or more parties.
 For contractualist philosophers of the 17th and 18th centuries, the pact between individuals is the basis of human society.
 Shared purpose and values allow individuals to relate to the community.

 A coaching contract stating the objective expressed by the client and the requirements of each party is a necessary foundation for the creation of a protected space.
 In this space, the coach and the client can confidently express themselves to achieve the goal set by the client.
-The coach asks questions that help the client let emerge the information useful in the context of the stated objective, ultimately leading the client to find her own solutions.
+The coach asks questions that help the client let emerge the information useful in the context of the stated objective, ultimately leading the client to find the solutions.

 Can the client’s objective change along the way?